sdiehl/write-you-a-haskell/004_type_systems.md

 --------------------

 The real quantity we're interested in formally describing is expressions in programming languages.
-A programming language semantics are described by the *operational semantics* of the language.
+A programming language semantics is described by the *operational semantics* of the language.
 The operational semantics can be thought of as a description of an abstract machine which operates over the abstract terms of the programming language in the same way that a virtual machine might operate over instructions.

-We use a framework called *small-step semantics* where a deviation shows how individual rewrites compose to produce a term, which can evaluate to a value through a sequence of state changes.
+We use a framework called *small-step semantics* where a derivation shows how individual rewrites compose to produce a term, which we can evaluate to a value through a sequence of state changes.
 This is a framework for modeling aspects of the runtime behavior of the program before running it by describing the space of possible transitions type and terms may take.
 Ultimately we'd like the term to